seba1727/obligatorio_2021_08/lamp/README.md

 3. MySQL is replaced with MariaDB

 This LAMP stack can be on a single node or multiple nodes.
-The inventory file 'hosts' defines the nodes in which the stacks should be configured.
+The inventory file hosts/inventario.ini defines the nodes in which the stacks should be configured.

-        [webservers]
+        [centosrhel]
-        localhost
+        192.168.0.110

-        [dbservers]
+        [ubuntudebian]
-        bensible
+        192.168.0.111

-Here the webserver would be configured on the local host and the dbserver on a server called `bensible`.
+Here the webserver would be configured on the local host and the dbserver on a server called `ubuntutaller`.
 The stack can be deployed using the following
 command:

         ansible-playbook -i hosts site.yml